 Rahman Abbas, who recently completed his European Research tour for his next project said, “Very excited about the development.
 The Karachi International Book Fair (KIBF) is the biggest book fair in Pakistan.
 It is envisaged that this year also, the number of visitors at KIBF would be more than the earlier years.
 Many book lovers stand in long queues for their favourite author’s autograph, book bargain and cultural event.
 It will give me an opportunity to introduce myself to the Urdu lovers of Pakistan through my book.
-In this book fair, leading world-renowned publishers are on display.”
+In this event, leading publishers are participating.”

 Many scholars and literary critics have given their testimonial about the book and claimed that Rohzin is a major literary work in the contemporary Urdu fiction.
 Former President of Sahitya Akademi (New Delhi), Professor Gopichand Narang has said that Rohzin is an important turning point in the history of Urdu fiction.
 Sahitya Akademi Award-winning literary critic, Nizam Siddiqui, has said that no novel as major as Rohzin has appeared in the second decade of the 21st century in Urdu whereas critic Shafey Kidwai has said that with this novel Rahman Abbas raises the art of storytelling to a new level.